leocavalcante/oc-backendusertree/README.md

 You will be able, for example, to create levels of administrators like **Chief Editors** and **Editors** to your [RainLab.Blog](https://octobercms.com/plugin/rainlab-blog) where **Chief Editors** can create **Editors** and see their posts as their childrens posts, but without seeing their siblings posts or siblings Editors posts.

-This can be user for whatever [Model](http://octobercms.com/docs/database/model) you want.
+This can be used for whatever [Model](http://octobercms.com/docs/database/model) you want.
 Just applying the following code to `listExtendQueryBefore` hook:

 ```php
 $query->whereIn('user_id', $this->user->getAllChildrenIdList(););